ichigo-inc/maki-mongo/docs/api.md

 ### (all Client methods)

-Caramon creates a default client for you and exposes all the methods directly, saving you the hassle of calling `createClient` if you only need to connect to one database.
+MakiMongo creates a default client for you and exposes all the methods directly, saving you the hassle of calling `createClient` if you only need to connect to one database.

-For example, you can directly `import { wrapCollection, connect } from "@movefast-llc/caramon"`
+For example, you can directly `import { wrapCollection, connect } from "@movefast-llc/maki-mongo"`

 See below.